How to write web content that actually sells

 The ultimate test

 Ask someone who doesn't know your business to look at your website for 5 seconds.
-Then ask them:
+Then ask them: What does this business do?
+Why should I choose them?
+What do I need to do to hire them?
+If they can't answer clearly, your content needs work.

 Better writing means more sales